 Why Visibility Compounds

 The flywheel gains momentum because trust is cumulative.
 A buyer who encounters your thinking once is curious.
 A buyer who has read ten of your pieces over six months already trusts your judgment before your team sends the first email.
-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report quantifies this precisely: 95% of decision-makers say they are more receptive to sales outreach from companies whose executives publish thought leadership they respect.
-That receptivity gap—between the executive with a content track record and the one without one—is the flywheel's most direct business output.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report quantifies this: 95% of hidden decision-makers say strong thought leadership makes them more receptive to sales and marketing outreach.
+That receptivity gapβbetween the executive with a content track record and the one without oneβis the flywheel's most direct business output.

-The same research found that 64% of buyers say they trust thought leadership more than marketing materials when evaluating a vendor, and 79% say quality thought leadership directly influences their decision to advocate for that vendor internally.
+The same research found that 64% of hidden buyers trust thought leadership more than product sheets or brochures when assessing a vendor's capabilities, and 79% of hidden decision-makers say they are more likely to advocate for a proposal from companies that consistently produce high-quality thought leadership.
 This is the flywheel in action: one published perspective, encountered by one senior buyer, ripples through their organization and surfaces your name in conversations you were never invited to.

 The Mechanics of Acceleration

-After working with hundreds of executives across industries, clear patterns emerge in how the flywheel speeds up.
+Across industries, clear patterns emerge in how the flywheel speeds up.
 The first revolution is the hardest.
-Months one and two feel like pushing against resistance—publishing into a small audience, generating modest engagement, watching metrics that don't yet reflect the effort invested.
+Months one and two feel like pushing against resistanceβpublishing into a small audience, generating modest engagement, watching metrics that don't yet reflect the effort invested.
 This is where most executives quit.

 Principle 1: Consistency Builds the Wheel